-If you like playing games in Linux terminal, you should also try the classic Snake game in Linux terminal.
+If you like playing games in the Linux terminal, you should also try the classic Snake game in Linux terminal.

 Which games do you regularly play in Linux?
-Do you also play games in terminal?
+Do you also play games in the terminal?
 If yes, which is your favorite terminal game?